NiklasMelton/AdaptiveResonanceLib/paper.md

 # Summary

-The Adaptive Resonance Library (**artlib**) is a Python library that implements a wide range of Adaptive Resonance Theory (ART) algorithms. **artlib** currently supports eight elementary ART models and 11 compound ART models.
+The Adaptive Resonance Theory Library (**artlib**) is a Python library that implements a wide range of Adaptive Resonance Theory (ART) algorithms. **artlib** currently supports eight elementary ART models and 11 compound ART models.
 These models can be applied to tasks such as unsupervised clustering, supervised classification, regression, and reinforcement learning [@da2019survey].
 This library provides an extensible and modular framework where users can integrate custom models or extend current implementations, allowing for experimentation with existing and novel machine learning techniques.

 In addition to the diverse set of ART models, **artlib** offers implementations of visualization methods for various cluster geometries, along with pre-processing